gaxmann/gordonssunclock-legacy/README.md

 This repository provides the **`a5`** build line of _Gordon's Sun Clock_ for devices that cannot use the main release line (**Android 5–6** or **armeabi-v7a**).
 Keeping legacy and main releases in separate repositories ensures clean update notifications in tools such as Obtainium (available on [GitHub](https://github.com/ImranR98/Obtainium) and F-Droid) .

-For more information about Sun Clock, see the main repository: https://github.com/gaxmann/gordonssunclock
+For more information, see the main repository: https://github.com/gaxmann/gordonssunclock